MathisBurger/immowealth/README.md

 - [ ] Mail templates to send
 - [ ] Service User Accounts (for automated access)
 - [ ] External API for other systems to make integration easier
+- [ ] Ability to insert some data about the current renter (bank, reliability)
 - [ ] Rentability calculations
 - [ ] Auto collect market value change data